alessandroraffa/alessandroraffa/README.md

 **📍 Location:** Hailing from the beautiful Palermo, Sicily, my career spans several Italian cities and includes international escapades in Europe, USA, North Africa and the Middle East.

-**💼 Career:** From crafting static HTML pages in 2001 to my current role as Software CTO at Infobiotech, I've navigated various roles and challenges in the software and technology sectors.
+**💼 Career:** From crafting static HTML pages in 2001 to my former role as Infobiotech's co-founder and CIO, I've navigated various roles and challenges in the software and technology sectors.

-**👨‍👩‍👧 Family:** Striving to be a good husband and father, I find daily learning and growth in my family experiences.
+**👨‍👩‍👧 Family:** Striving to be a good husband and father, son and brother, I find daily learning and growth in my family experiences.

-**🎵 Interests:** My passions include music, biking, playing acoustic guitar, kayaking, cooking, travel, science, astronomy and pf course technology and coding.
+**🎵 Interests:** My passions include music, biking, playing acoustic guitar, kayaking, cooking, travel, science, astronomy and of course technology and coding.

-**📚 Reading and Watching:** As a reader and documentary enthusiast, I'm particularly drawn to narratives about technology and suspense.
+**📚 Reading and Watching:** As a reader and documentary enthusiast, I'm particularly drawn to narratives about technology, science and suspense.

 **🌟 Problem-Solving:** I am highly engaged in solving complex problems and staying ahead in the constantly evolving landscape of software and technology.